To opt out of SEIU Local 1107 dues:

 In most cases, union dues are automatically deducted from employees’ paychecks.
 Monitor your paychecks to make sure the dues deductions stop.
 If the deductions continue for more than a couple of pay periods after submitting your opt-out request, contact the union.

-According to federal filings, SEIU Local 1107 dues are currently $60 per month, or $720 per year.
+According to federal filings, SEIU Local 1107 dues are currently set at a bi-weekly rate of $30, or $720 per year.

 Yes.
 SEIU Local 1107 has arranged to be the “exclusive representative” of its bargaining units, meaning it is impossible for workers to get out of the terms of the contract, even if they cease paying dues.